The Travels of Sir John Mandeville

-The Travels of Sir John Mandeville, commonly known as Mandeville's Travels, is a book written between 1357 and 1371 that purports to be the travelogue of an Englishman named Sir John Mandeville across the Near East as far as India and China.
+The Travels of Sir John Mandeville or Mandeville's Travels is a book written between 1357 and 1371 that purports to be the travelogue of an Englishman named Sir John Mandeville around the world through many fanstastical locations.
 The earliest-surviving text is in French, followed by translations into many other languages; the work acquired extraordinary popularity.
 Despite the extremely unreliable and often fantastical nature of the travels it describes, it was used as a work of reference: Christopher Columbus, for example, was heavily influenced by both this work and Marco Polo's earlier Travels.